Starias22/mongodb/notes.md

 We use  the dropIndex method to drop an indexe.

-We can specifier either the name of the indexe to drop or the concerned field with the value of the indexe for example when we don't know the name of the indexe.
+We can specifier either the name of the indexe to drop or the concerned field with the value of the indexe for example when we don't know the name of the index.

 * drop the index we just created on the author field: